JackPotat0/jackpotat0.github.io/docs/game.md

 - Paper Mario: The Thousand Year Door
 - Ys SEVEN
 - Ys Memories of Celceta
-- Tales of Vesperia, Destiny DC
+- Tales of Vesperia
 - Legend of Mana
 - Lunar Silver Star Story
 - Chrono Cross
-- Illusion of Gaia/SoulBlazer
+- Illusion of Gaia
-- Legend of Dragoon
+- SoulBlazer
 - Shadow Hearts
 - Nier Automata
 - Radiata Stories
+- Trails from Zero
-- Trails from Zero/Trails to Azure
+- Trails to Azure

 ---

 ### **Series Ranking**
 Based on overall enjoyment.
 Order may be different based on different aspects.